-But what if you do not need Medicare plan coverage?
+But what if I don't need drug coverage?

 Choosing a Medicare plan may be based on your risk tolerance.
-For instance, people who are not taking any (or only a few) medications, can look up the lowest costing Medicare prescription drug plan (or Medicare Advantage plan that includes prescription coverage), check for medication coverage, and decide whether they:
+For instance, people who are not taking any (or only a few) medications, can find the lowest costing Medicare prescription drug plan (or Medicare Advantage plan that includes prescription coverage), check for medication coverage, and decide whether they:

 But what if taking financial risks is not an option to you?

-- will not enroll in any Medicare Part D plan this year, save the monthly premiums, and plan to pay the late-enrollment penalty if they ever choose to join a Medicare Part D or Medicare Advantage plan in the future.
-(Please Note: Yes, the monthly penalties can add up and here is a chart showing how your penalty costs can increase over time: https://Q1News.com/367.html)
+- Choose not to enroll in any Medicare Part D plan this year, save the monthly premiums, and plan to pay the late-enrollment penalty if they ever choose to join a Medicare Part D or Medicare Advantage plan in the future.
+(Please Note: Yes, the monthly penalties can add up and here is a chart showing how your penalty costs can increase over time: https://Q1News.com/764.html)

 Need a place to begin?